Data Science, MS Artificial Intelligence Specialization

 Data Engineering with Go

-Foundations for Data Engineering
+Foundations of Data Engineering

 Analytics Application Engineering